ShanePAustin/pands-project2021/README.md

 Name: Species, dtype: int64
 ```

 The next test was to check the uniformity and order of the data, by using Python function "head()" the first defined rows can be output as a sample of the dataset.

 ``` python
 head = df.groupby("Species").head(5)
 ```

-The image below shows the first five lines of each species:
+The image below shows the first five lines of each species, from this it can be seen that the data is ordered and in the expected order:

 ```
 Data Head per Species